• Skip to main content

 If you read this blog regularly, you possibly have heard me whining from time to time about how difficult it was to find a decent-looking timekeeper that wouldn’t look like a hamburger on a normal wrist (i.e., smaller than 42 mm in diameter and preferably thinner than 10 millimeters in height.)

-Even a couple of years ago, the bulk of watchmaking brands seemed to be too busy churning out huge, massive-looking watches at least 45 mm wide and no less than 15 mm high.
-They called them “sporty,” or “charismatic,” or even “stately,” while in fact, as a great share of Earth’s population, those monsters were simply overweight.
+Even a couple of years ago, the bulk of watchmaking brands seemed too busy churning out huge, massive-looking watches at least 45 mm wide and no less than 15 mm high.
+They called them “sporty,” “charismatic,” or even “stately,” while in fact, as a great share of Earth’s population, those monsters were simply overweight.

-Also, being powered by standard movements with casing diameter often less than 20 millimeters, these monsters sometimes look simply ridiculous with their disproportionately tiny oscillating weights and their small calendar windows placed almost in the center of a huge dial.
+Also, being powered by standard movements with casing diameters often less than 20 millimeters, these monsters sometimes look simply ridiculous with their disproportionately tiny oscillating weights and their small calendar windows placed almost in the center of a huge dial.

-Well, it looks like the fat-burning mania finally stroke the watchmaking world, too, since there seems to emerge a new trend: watchmakers all over the civilized world keep introducing new families of modestly-sized, sub-40 millimeters dressy timekeepers.
+Well, it looks like the fat-burning mania finally stroked the watchmaking world, too, since there seems to emerge a new trend: watchmakers all over the civilized world keep introducing new families of modestly-sized, sub-40 millimeters dressy timekeepers.

-And it looks like this kind of design constantly gets more and more popular among the watch buying crowd.
+And it looks like this kind of design constantly gets more and more popular among the watch-buying crowd.

 It looks like small is the new big.